Wedding Day Transportation

-Even if there are no problems encountered during this travel, your wedding transportation will likely be dropping passengers off right at the venue's door, while if I were in my own vehicle, I'd have to find a place to park (which can be a real challenge to accomplish quickly on a Saturday evening in the French Quarter) and then walk to the venue, during which time you may be waiting on my arrival.
+Even if there are no problems encountered during this travel, your wedding transportation will likely be dropping passengers off right at the venue's door, while if I were in my own vehicle, I'd have to find a place to park (which can be a real challenge to accomplish quickly on a Saturday evening in the French Quarter, as even the larger parking lots are often full) and then walk to the venue, during which time you may be waiting on my arrival.
 A taxi or ride sharing service is the next best thing, but I always feel the safest option with the fewest possibilities for mishaps is for me to stick with the bride and groom or wedding party when traveling between locations.